datatocare/datatocare-ANONYMOUS/README.md

 2) Edit parameters in **./common/databse_connection_parameters.txt** to ensure a connection with the mimiciii-database built in step 1.
 2) run script **./setup/main.py**

+### Experiments
-### Prediction Pipeline
+Prediction Pipeline
+In the experiments folder, you will find different versions of the DataToCare pipeline corresponding to 14 rows of table 2 (evaluation experiments) and 4 rows of table 3 (testing experiments).
+A brief description of each of the experiments is provided in the readme of the experiments folder along with the information describing each essential subprocess with relevant code scripts used by different pipeline versions.
-Code that will process patient and execute pipeline can be found in ./pipeline/.
-The pipeline directory also contains the information describing each subprocess accompanied by relevant code scripts.
+Code that will process patient and execute the particular flavor of the pipeline can be found in ./experiments/experiment_name/.
-To execute pipeline on testing patients, run script **./pipeline/main.py**
+To execute it on evaluation/testing patients, run script **./experiments/experiment_name/main.py**
+The experiment name also contains the row number and table number with the keywords describing the experiment.